Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 ### Dependency Injection

-* `IMultiTenantContextAccessor` and `IMultiContextContextAccessor` are available via dependency injection and behave similar to `IHttpContextAccessor`.
+* `IMultiTenantContextAccessor` and `IMultiTenantContextAccessor<TTeenantInfo>` are available via dependency injection and behave similar to `IHttpContextAccessor`.
 Internally an `AsyncLocal<T>` is used to track state and in parent async contexts any changes in tenant will not be reflected.
 For example, the accessor will not reflect a tenant in the post-endpoint processing in ASP.NET Core middleware registered prior to `UseMultiTenant`.
 Use the `HttpContext` extension `GetMultiTenantContext<TTenantInfo>` to avoid this caveat.

+* `IMultiTenantContextSetter` is available via dependency injection and can be used to set the current tenant.
+This is useful in advanced scenarios and should be used with caution.
+Prefer using the `HttpContext` extension method `TrySetTenantInfo<TTenantInfo>` in use cases where `HttpContext` is available.

 > Prior versions of Finbuckle.MultiTenant also exposed `IMultiTenantContext`, `ITenantInfo`, and their implementations
 > via dependency injection.
 This was removed as these are not actual services, similar to